 Here’s how you can help your skin wave a final goodbye to summer weather and prepare for the colder months ahead.

 Just because you’re switching up your routine doesn’t mean you should abandon your routine.
 Make sure you’re cleansing, treating, and moisturizing your face every single day, twice a day!
-If you’re acne prone, try the SLMD Acne System; if you’re older, you may want to try one of Murad’s Anti-Aging Kits.
+If you’re acne prone, try SLMD Skincare (especially the Acne System) — it’s great for everybody, acne prone or not, and it makes sticking to a routine super simple and easy!

-Look for a less drying cleansing product for the Fall.
-Those lighter, foaming formulas you loved a few months ago were great to get the sweat and sand off, but with your skin producing less oil in colder temperatures, it’s time for something a little thicker, like a moisturizing cleanser or a non-drying gel.
+Look for a less drying cleansing product for the fall.
+Those lighter, foaming formulas you loved a few months ago were great to get the sweat and sand off, but with your skin producing less oil in colder temperatures, it’s time for something a little thicker, like a moisturizing cleanser or a non-drying gel, like the SLMD Skincare Salicylic Acid Cleanser.

-Getting rid of any layers of dry, dead skin is a great way to prep your skin for cooler months.
+Getting rid of any layers of dry, dead skin everywhere below the neck is a great way to prep your skin for cooler months.
+There are tons of do-it-yourself options that use coffee grounds (flavored ones add a fun scent!), large grain sugar and/or avocado oil.

-Larisa Rabkin, an aesthetician in the office of Dr. Joseph Russo, a plastic surgeon in Newton, Massachusetts, enjoys sharing do-it-yourself options with her clients for great seasonal skin care.
-For a fall-friendly skin and body care treatment, try a scrub using coffee grounds, large grain sugar and avocado oil.
-“Flavored coffee grounds (peppermint, vanilla, or hazelnut) add a nice scent and the avocado oil is loaded with antioxidants,” she explains.
+Larisa Rabkin, an aesthetician in the office of Dr. Joseph Russo, a plastic surgeon in Newton, Massachusetts, is also a fan of AHAs, or alpha hydroxy acids, which are a super effective type of exfoliating acid.
 “For maximum effectiveness, exfoliate with products containing glycolic acid a few times a week.
 Just remember to be gentle on sensitive areas, like the face, and don’t overdo it.
 Listen to your skin!” she reminds.
 This is especially important if you have acne – over exfoliating, especially with harsh scrubs, can make your breakouts worse!

 Although you’re no longer taking in those seemingly endless summer rays, sun damage can happen year-round, as cancer-causing UVA rays are still powerful in the fall and winter months — even through the clouds!
 Keep using your sun protection to avoid wrinkles and lower your risk of skin cancer.